 Dramatic photos show destruction, flames blazing at the Carr Fire

-“We’re hoping once they see their name, they’ll reach out and let us know that they’re OK,” he said.
+“We’re hoping once they see their name, they’ll reach out and let us know that they’re OK,” he added.
 “I think we’re going to find that that’s the case with most of them.”

 Of course, there is another possibility for their disappearances.

 “I’m not naive to the fact that something grave could have befallen some of these individuals, but we are hopeful that that’s not the case,” Cogle said.

 If police are not able to locate the missing people, eventually they’ll enlist resources to sort through the rubble of damaged or destroyed homes to see if there are bodies buried underneath, Cogle said, like they did for the missing great-grandmother and two young children under her care.

 - Richard Bigby, Redding (home is intact, police say)

 - Bruce Brown, Old Shasta (home is likely damaged, police say)

 - Glenda Prusa, Redding (home is intact, police say)

 Those with information about the missing persons are encouraged to call the the Carr Fire Missing Persons Hotline is 530-225-4277.